 Director Details

 Adam Schofield

 Qualifications Dip (MechEng)

 Position Non-Executive Chairman (Non-Independent)

 Appointment Date 10 February 2021

 Resignation Date N/A

-Length of Service 2 years 7 months (to date)
+Length of Service 3 years 7 months (to date)

-Biography Mr Schofield is an Executive Director with over 22 years' experience in the resources sector in Africa and Australia.
+Biography Mr Schofield is an Executive Director with over two decades experience in the resources sector in Africa and Australia.
 He is a Mechanical Engineer with significant experience in conducting feasibility studies and taking projects from feasibility stage into operations.
 Mr Schofield has an extensive experience in gold, mineral sands, iron ore, REE and copper.

 Committee Memberships N/A as the Board as a whole performs the role of the Audit and Risk, Nomination and Remuneration Committees

 Current ASX Listed Directorships None

-Former ASX Listed Directorships within last 3 years Nelson Resources Limited Kingfisher Mining Limited

-Greg Jones

-Qualifications B App Sc (Geol) (Hons), FAusIMM

-Position Non-Executive Director (Non-Independent)

-Appointment Date 10 February 2021

-Resignation Date N/A

-Length of Service 2 years 7 months (to date)

-Biography Mr Jones has over 26 years' experience primarily as a mineral sands Geologist.
+Former ASX Listed Directorships within last 3 years Nelson Resources Limited Kingfisher Mining Limited Greg Jones Qualifications Position Appointment Date Resignation Date Length of Service Biography B App Sc (Geol) (Hons), FAusIMM Non-Executive Director (Non-Independent) 10 February 2021 N/A 3 years 7 months (to date) Mr Jones has over 26 years' experience primarily as a mineral sands Geologist.
 Most of his career has been with Iluka Resources in senior resource estimation/management roles and in the capacity of Competent Person for the reporting and management of Mineral Resources and Ore Reserves.
 Mr Jones has helped develop a number of new discoveries into reportable Mineral Resources including Jacinth-Ambrosia.
 He is a 20 year member of the AusIMM, holding the grade of Fellow, sitting on review committees and has published multiple technical and resource estimation mineral sands papers.
-For

-Committee the past seven years, Mr Jones has held various consulting roles, firstly establishing GNJ Consulting Pty Ltd specialising in geological, geometallurgical and resource estimation consulting services to the mineral sands sector, then joining IHC Robbins where he is currently the Commercial & Business Development Manager.
-N/A as the Board as a whole performs the role of the Audit and Risk, Memberships Nomination and Remuneration Committees Current ASX Listed Directorships None Former ASX Listed Directorships within last 3 years None Aaron Williams Qualifications BCom, MBA Position Non-Executive Director (Independent) Appointment Date 29 August 2023 Resignation Date N/A Length of Service 1 month (to date) Biography Mr Williams is a renowned international expert in the garnet industry and his extensive experience and expertise will be invaluable as the Company works towards developing its industrial garnet mining operations.
+For the past seven years, Mr Jones has held various consulting roles, firstly establishing GNJ Consulting Pty Ltd specialising in geological, geometallurgical and resource estimation consulting services to the mineral sands sector, then joining IHC Robbins where he is currently the Principal Advisor Geology and Mining and Geological Services Manager.
+Committee Memberships N/A as the Board as a whole performs the role of the Audit and Risk, Nomination and Remuneration Committees Current ASX Listed Directorships None Former ASX Listed Directorships within last 3 years None Aaron Williams Qualifications BCom, MBA Position Non-Executive Director (Independent) Appointment Date 29 August 2023 Resignation Date N/A Length of Service 1 year 1 month (to date) Biography Mr Williams is a renowned international expert in the garnet industry and his extensive experience and expertise will be invaluable as the Company works towards developing its industrial garnet mining operations.
 Mr Williams' distinguished career spans over three decades.
 From 2002 until 2011, he oversaw mining operations, head office functions, and international sales & marketing and distribution operations for GMA, the world's largest garnet producing group based in Western Australia.
 He also established the group's American business unit in Houston, Texas.
 From 2012 to 2020, Mr Williams co- founded and managed a Malaysian and later Saudi Arabian based manufacturer and distributor of abrasive blasting equipment, blast media abrasives, and related surface preparation consumables.
 More recently, he founded and manages a blast media distribution business in Malaysia, looking after Southeast Asian maintenance and fabrication yards.
 Mr Williams is Board Director (Global Centre) for the Association for Material Protection and Performance (AMPP), 2022-2025 and is an AMPP Certified Coatings Inspector.
-Committee N/A as the Board as a whole performs the role of the Audit and Risk, Memberships Current ASX Listed Directorships Nomination and Remuneration Committees None Former ASX Listed Directorships within last 3 years None
+Mr Williams is also CEO of Melbourne based Abrasive Blasting Service and Supplies Pty Ltd, that manufacturers abrasive blasting equipment, and sells blast media and related consumables, across Australia, New Zealand and Southeast Asia.
+Committee Memberships N/A as the Board as a whole performs the role of the Audit and Risk, Nomination and Remuneration Committees Current ASX Listed Directorships None Former ASX Listed Directorships within last 3 years None